Karl Alzner: Washington Capitals (2008–2017)

 Alzner was assigned to the Hershey Bears of the American Hockey League (AHL) to start 2008–09.
 He was called up to the Washington Capitals roster on November 26, 2008, making his NHL debut that night against the Atlanta Thrashers.
 He recorded his first NHL point (an assist) on December 4, 2008, against the New York Islanders.
 He recorded his first goal the next game on December 6, 2008, on Hockey Night in Canada against Vesa Toskala of the Toronto Maple Leafs.
 Alzner's reactions to this accomplishment were captured in an audio-journal he was keeping for the Hockey Diaries project.
 Alzner was sent back down to Hershey on January 28, 2009 to make room for returning defenceman Tom Poti.
 He was recalled during the Capitals' playoff series with the Pittsburgh Penguins on May 3 as a precautionary measure after injuries to several Washington defencemen, but did not see any action.
 Alzner won his first Calder Cup Championship 2008–09 with the Hershey Bears against Manitoba.

 Alzner with the Capitals in March 2013.

 In his second season with the Capitals in 2009–10, he was called up to the NHL several times by the Capitals.
 He played on a defensive pairing with John Carlson in game 7 of the Eastern Conference Quarterfinals vs Montreal.
 Alzner won his 2nd Calder Cup Championship (2009–10) with the Hershey Bears against the Texas Stars.

 On July 15, 2011, Alzner signed a two-year contract with the Washington Capitals.

 On July 10, 2013, Alzner signed a four-year contract extensions with the Capitals.
 Alzner was then invited by Hockey Canada for the 2014 Olympic orientation camp on July 22, 2013.

 During the 2015–16 season, on January 27, 2016, Alzner became the Washington Capitals all-time leader in consecutive games played.
-With 423 consecutive games played he passed Bob Carpenter for the franchise record.
+With 423 consecutive games played he passed Bobby Carpenter for the franchise record.
 The streak began at the beginning of the 2010–11 season.